Slot machine payback: the real odds

 What are the real odds on a slot machine?

 Every slot is set to pay back less than it takes in.
-Reported payback ranges from about 88% on penny machines to ~95% on high-denomination ones — the rest (the house edge) is what you lose on average.
+Reported payback ranges from about 89% on low-denomination machines to ~95% on high-denomination ones — the rest (the house edge) is what you lose on average.
 No strategy changes it; each spin is independent and random.

-Counterintuitively, the lowest denominations carry the highest house edge — penny slots pay back around 88% (a ~12% edge) versus ~94-95% on $5 machines.
+Counterintuitively, the lowest denominations carry the highest house edge — penny and quarter slots pay back around 89% (an ~11% edge) versus ~95% on $5 machines.
 You bet less per spin, but a bigger share of it is the casino's cut.

 Does higher payback mean I'll win?